 Is it Expensive to Ship to Canada?

 When it comes to international shipping to Canada, there are two major costs to take into consideration.
 The custom import fee and the international shipping company service fee.
-My Baggage, for example, offers a 30kg weight allowance per item for CAD $201 to Canada.
+My Baggage, for example, offers a 30kg weight allowance per item for around $259 to Canada.
 However, how much you will pay to ship your items to Canada differs from company to company, the type of shipping options you choose, and the amount and/or weight of your items.
 You can use Sirelo to get free non-obligatory quotes from up to five qualified removal companies.

 International Shipping Companies to Canada